Printing Money – Can a Country print Money and get Rich?

 Printing Money – Conclusion

-Therefore, if the money supply is increased, but, output stays the same, everything will just become more expensive.
+In the process of becoming rich, a country needs to be technologically advanced and more competitive.
 The increase in national income will be purely monetary (nominal).
 The reason is that printing money or more money doesn’t improve economic output in any way.
 It merely causes inflation.